yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 In the Note at the beginning of the page, the statement,

 > We are simplifying the process slightly here as there are now deferred functions that can run after complications.

 Should read,

 > We are simplifying the process slightly here as there are now deferred functions that can run after compilations.

-Under the "Naming" heading, he sentence,
+Under the "Naming" heading, the sentence,

 > The exception is regex capture variables, which are variables only named with numbers such as `$0`, `$1`, and so on.